sgrvinod/Wide-Residual-Nets-for-SETI/README.md

 ![BasicBlock Architecture](https://github.com/sgrvinod/Effsubsee-ml4seti-Code-Challenge/blob/master/img/basicblock.PNG)

-In the interest of time, we used an aggressive Learning Rate schedule.
-Starting at 0.1, we halved it when the model did not improve for 3 consecutive epochs, and terminated training when it failed to improve for 8 consecutive epochs.
+In the interest of time, we used a batch size of 96 and an aggressive learning rate schedule.
+Starting at 0.1, we halved the learning rate when the model did not improve for 3 consecutive epochs, and terminated training when it failed to improve for 8 consecutive epochs.

 The validation accuracies on each of the folds (having trained on the other 4 folds) is as follows: